idnol/be-power-pulse/README.md

     Deploy the backend to a hosting service.

 ## Documentation
 The API endpoints are documented using Swagger UI Express.
-Access the documentation at /api-docs route.
+Access the documentation at https://be-power-pulse.onrender.com/api-docs

 ## Authentication and Authorization
 The server implements token-based authentication for secure user access.
 Private endpoints require authentication for access, ensuring protection of user data and resources.